mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 Have your PhD and postdoc advisors help you too.

 ### Global timeline: start in October!
-The CNRS deadline is usually around the beginning of January (in 2024 it was more end of January, we'll see if it's a permanent change), the Inria one is end of January/February. **You must contact the potential hosting teams around October** of the previous year, not after.
+The CNRS deadline is usually around the beginning of January (in 2024 it was more end of January, we'll see if it's a permanent change), the INRIA one is end of January/February. **You must contact the potential hosting teams around October** of the previous year, not after.
 The teams will ask you to come do a presentation to evaluate your compatibility and discuss a common project, and they will give feedback on your research project.
 All this takes time, so do not wait for December to do it.
 A team may be interested by your profile, but already have candidates.

 **Laying out a full research project for 5/10 years requires several months of intensive work**, so you should start writing around October too.